Basil (Sweet)

 —Constituents— Volatile oil (estragol, eugenol, lineol, linalool), caffeic acid, tannins, beat-carotene, vitamin C

 —Medicinal Action and Uses— One best-selling herb guide states: “No modern medical studies have confirmed any of basil's supposed effects.”
 This is hardly the case.
-Basil's merits have certainly been overblown around the world – putting it in your ear won't cure – but the herb has proven to have definite benefits.
+Basil's merits have certainly been overblown around the world – putting it in your ear won't cure deafness – but the herb has proven to have definite benefits.

 · INTESTINAL PARASITES – Basil oil really does kill intestinal parasites, thus confirming its traditional use in Malaya and lending credence to its age-old use as a stomach soother and treatment for a broad range of intestinal ailments.